shantanutewari12/FoodOrderingApp/README.md

 Savor the flavors, all in a few taps."

 ## Technology Stack Overview.
-NamasteMail, an innovative mail app, is crafted using ReactJS for a dynamic and user-friendly interface, while React-bootstrap adds a touch of elegance to its design.
+HungryHub, an innovative food-ordering app, is crafted using ReactJS for a dynamic and user-friendly interface, while React-bootstrap adds a touch of elegance to its design.
 With Firebase Cloud Storage, we ensure secure authentication and a robust backend, guaranteeing the safety and reliability of your data, making your mailing experience seamless and efficient.